-Leaving your IRA to your children or grandchildren can seem like an obvious choice—you can leave a sizable asset to someone in a lower tax bracket while your tax-sheltered account grows for decades.
-However, young grandchildren are required to take taxable, minimal distributions and may be subject to the kiddie tax.
+Leaving your IRA to your children or grandchildren can seem like an obvious choice—you can leave a sizable asset to someone in a lower tax bracket while your tax-sheltered account grows for 10 years or more.
+However, young children may be subject to the kiddie tax.
 Being aware of the potential drawbacks can help you draft your estate plan in a way that maximizes your gifts to your beneficiaries.

 In contrast, a Roth IRA is funded with post-tax income.
 You don’t get any immediate tax deduction for your contribution.
-However, you can make withdrawals from your contributions at any time, and withdrawals from your earnings as well as contributions after age 59 1/2, without incurring any additional taxes or penalties.
+However, you can make withdrawals from your contributions at any time, and withdrawals from your earnings as well as contributions after age 59 1/2, without incurring any additional taxes.
 This option is preferred by people who think the tax rate will be higher when they retire.
 They pay the tax now and take tax-free withdrawals during their retirement.

-Traditional and Roth IRAs can currently be funded with up to $5,500 a year until a person reaches age 50, at which point he or she can contribute $6,500 a year.
-If a person contributed $5,500 for 30 years and then $6,500 for ten years, the principal of the account would equal $230,000, along with any earnings on it.
-Investors must take care in determining how to pass on a valuable asset like this and its tax implications.
+Traditional and Roth IRAs can currently be funded with up to $6,000 a year until a person reaches age 50, at which point he or she can contribute $7,000 a year.
+If a person contributed $6,000 for 30 years and then $7,000 for ten years, the principal of the account would equal $250,000, along with any earnings on it.
+Investors must take care in determining how to pass on a valuable asset like this and understanding the tax implications.

 An account owner can name a spouse, another person not a spouse, or a charity as the beneficiary of the IRA.
 Sometimes when an account owner’s adult child is financially secure, he or she might skip over this person and name the grandchild as a beneficiary.

-Spouses can roll the IRA into their own name and are not required to take RMDs at the time of taking over ownership of the account until they reach the mandatory distribution age—72 for traditional IRAs.
+Spouses can roll the IRA into their own name and are not required to take RMDs at the time of they take ownership of the account unless they have reached the mandatory distribution age—72 for traditional IRAs.
 (Roth IRAs do not have a mandatory distribution age.)

 To determine the best option available for naming a minor as a beneficiary to an IRA account, talk to your financial advisor and an estate planning attorney.